abhijeet10118/DocVault-Search-Engine-with-ocr-/README.md

 | Stage 3 | ~10 TB, enterprise load | Kubernetes, dedicated OCR workers, presigned uploads |
 | Stage 4 | 100 TB+, massive scale | ES ILM tiering, CDN for previews, GPU OCR, multi-region |

-Each stage is independently deployable — you don't need to do everything at once.
-Start with PostgreSQL + S3 + Celery (Stage 1) and the rest can follow as load demands it.